Abdulsarhan/Calculator/README.md

-A simple calculator that performs operations on two numbers.
+A simple interactive calculator that performs operations on two numbers.